Community-driven climate action spurs economic benefits

 Unlocking other funding and catalyzing economic development

-Transform Fresno project partners leveraged TCC funds to raise nearly $4.8 million more from a wide array of donors to expand food rescue activities at the Saint Rest + Food to Share Hub.
+Transform Fresno project partners leveraged TCC funds to raise nearly $4.8 million in additional funding from a wide array of donors to expand food rescue activities at the Saint Rest + Food to Share Hub.
 Now, this food hub can employ more staff leading community-focused programming, including nutrition and cooking classes.
 “Transformative Climate Communities is a catalyst to improve the overall quality of life in Southwest Fresno,” said Ron Wiley, a retired deacon at Saint Rest and dedicated food hub volunteer.

 TCC is part of California Climate Investments, a statewide initiative that puts billions of Cap-and-Trade dollars to work reducing greenhouse gas emissions, strengthening the economy, and improving public health and the environment — particularly in disadvantaged communities.